aziis98/textml/IDEAS.md

             tokens <- Token{ Type: "block-begin", Value: "" }
             return nil
         },
-        // called after the indentaion block ends (might be called multiple times if the indentation decreases by more than one level)
+        // called after the indentation block ends (might be called multiple times if the indentation decreases by more than one level)
         IndentationEnd: func(l Lexer) error {
             tokens <- Token{ Type: "block-end", Value: "" }
         },